Trump Administration Wants to Send Every Worker a Check Amid Coronavirus Pandemic

 Trump emphasized the importance of following the task force’s guidelines, noting that if people don’t help flatten the outbreak’s estimated epi curve, “a lot of people are going to die.”

-The president announced on Tuesday that the coronavirus task force will enact a “dramatic” and “historic” expansion to medicare telehealth services across the country in an effort to battle the rapidly spreading pandemic that has ravaged the nation.
+The president also announced on Tuesday that the task force will enact a “dramatic” and “historic” expansion of medicare telehealth services across the country in an effort to battle the rapidly spreading pandemic.

 “Testing is happening all over the country,” said Vice President Mike Pence.
 “But you don’t need the results of testing to know what you need to do.”